In the current landscape, remote workforce management is a vital skill for your business.

 The answer that many businesses could give here is “get caught by an unprecedented global pandemic, send all of your employees home at once and figure things out from there.”

 Now that the initial shockwave of COVID-19 has died down, however, you have the luxury of a controlled and managed shift to remote work.
 When you’re rolling out remote working, it’s important to give everyone time and space to adapt to new processes.
-This could include upgrading your IT infrastructure to cope with remote working, buying in the right hardware or simply creating a suitable home workspace.
+This could include upgrading and monitoring your IT infrastructure to cope with remote working, buying in the right hardware or simply creating a suitable home workspace.

 1. Give plenty of notice